It's a New Day in Public Health.

 - Always keep sharps boxes out of the reach of children

-- When filled, secure the lid.
-Do not overfill.
+- When filled, secure the lid, and do not overfill

-There are three locations for Charlotte County residents to pick up and drop off sharps container:
+There are three locations for Charlotte County, Florida, residents to pick up and drop off a sharps container:

 Connect with DOH